 Inclusive and resilient shelter guide: accounting for the needs of informal settlements in Solomon Islands

 Professor Usha Iyer-Raniga is at the School of Property and Construction Management at RMIT University.
 Usha is co-leading the One Planet Network’s Sustainable Buildings and Construction Programme (SBC), United Nations 10 Year Framework of Programmes on Sustainable Consumption and Production (UN 10FYP SCP) aligned with Sustainable Development Goal 12, as well as the newly formed Integrated Platform for Circular Economy, Climate Resilience, and Energy.
-This paper is directly related to the work of the OPN SBC programme.
+This project and research are directly related to the work of the UN OPN SBC programme.